Those of you who have spent time in Rome or in many other cities in the world have seen them.

 The operation, which is illustrated by several engravings, was carried out using hemp ropes and iron bars weighing 40,000 pounds, plus 900 men and 72 horses, and was completed on Sept.
 10 of the same year.
 Three hundred fifty six years later to the day, Toritto would be born into the world. 🙂

-On top of the obelisk had been a golden ern which, it was rumored during the middle ages, contained the ashes of Julius Caesar.
+On top of the obelisk had been a golden urn which, it was rumored during the middle ages, contained the ashes of Julius Caesar.
 It was taken down and opened.
 Reportedly it contained only dust.
 It was replaced with cross atop the obelisk today – said to contain a relic wooden remnant of the “true cross.”

 Sure it does.
 I wonder if Caesar’s ashes were in that golden urn.

 The inscriptions on the north and south sides of the base have texts written by Cardinal Silvio Antoniani as a memorial to the moving of the obelisk.
 The east and west sides have exorcist formulas.
+Quite helpful when you need them.

 It also functions as a sun dial, its shadow moving over signs of the zodiac in the paving of the Square.